Unless stated otherwise, my source for hymn texts and tunes is The Lutheran Service Book.

 Biblical citations in the hymnal: Psalm 1; Psalm 119:16, 35; Psalm 92:12-14; Psalm 145:20

-Psalm 1: "1 Blessed in the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; 2 but his delight is in the law of the LORD, and on his law he meditates day and night.
+Psalm 1: "1 Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; 2 but his delight is in the law of the LORD, and on his law he meditates day and night.

 "3 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.
 4 The wicked are not so, but are like chaff that the wind drives away.